laura@volaura.com

 the Damage

 Pushing BoundariesI signed with this manager specifically for the Radio Imaging part of my business in January 2019.
-Within the first week, I send him 5 leads of stations who wanted to sign me and wanted to negotiate retainers.
+Within the first week, I sent him 5 leads of stations who wanted to sign me and wanted to negotiate retainers.
 The email above was a call I got a week later.
 Of these leads, my manager destroyed every single one of them.
 I was not on the calls.
-I had embowered him to speak on my behalf.
+I had empowered him to speak on my behalf.
 The email above “I was told that our station was not big enough for your services.” is a glimpse of how these prospects were treated in my name.
 Was this the road to the big agencies?
 No. Worse, when he tried to renegotiate the stations I had, I lost them.
 There were other odd quirks about the manager.
 He wanted any auditions to be professionally mastered, which was an added expense.
 He also sent Sound and Fury auditions, but I get those from other agents, so now I was paying him to get auditions I was already getting.
 It was terrible.
 I realized early on and I was stuck.
 I basically had to stop soliciting all Radio Imaging business or it would be tied to him.
 Years of hard work and planning came to a screeching halt.
 Be careful who you pick to represent you.

 Undoing the Damage